jaekyeom/alfred-typora-workflow/README.md

 - `LIST_ONLY_OPEN_DOCS`: If set to 0 (default), `ty` queries open documents and markdown files from the parent Git repositories or directories.
 If set to 1, `ty` only queries open documents.
 - `NUM_RECENT_DIRS`: The number of recent directories to keep and list files from.
 Set this to 0 to disable it.
 5 by default.
+- `SEARCH_ONLY_OPEN_DOCS_CONTENTS`: If set to 0 (default), `tyi` searches the contents of open documents and markdown files from the parent Git repositories or directories.
+If set to 1, `tyi` only returns open documents.

 ## Credits